How to Remove Dried Bird Poop from Solar Panels (The Right Way)

 Bird droppings are the single biggest cause of localised shading losses on residential solar systems in Australia.
 Unlike dust that spreads evenly, a single dropping over a solar cell can shadow it completely — and thanks to how panels are wired in series, that one cell can drag down the output of an entire panel or string.

-The good news: removing dried bird poop is simple.
+Learning how to remove dried bird poop from solar panels safely is essential for maintaining your system’s performance.
+The good news: removing dried bird poop is simple when you follow the right method.
 The bad news: doing it wrong can cause permanent damage.

 Why Dried Bird Droppings Are Harder Than They Look